Board and Volunteers

 Jane Hodges founded and volunteer-directs the residency program at Mineral School and splits her time between Seattle and Mineral.
 A journalist, book author (Rent vs. Own), and creative writer, her work marries those interests.
 A graduate of Dartmouth (BA) and Sarah Lawrence College (MFA), she served two years on Lit Crawl Seattle‘s board.
-She finished University of Washington’s nonprofit management certificate in 2014.
-She sits on the Road to Rainier Scenic Byway Committee.
+She finished University of Washington’s nonprofit management certificate in 2014 and served on the Road to Rainier Scenic Byway Committee.

 Jess Martin is a Mineral-based teacher, marketer, and outdoors woman.
-A Virginia Tech grad, she leads event planning for the Mt.
-Rainier Railroad & Logging Museum, and has worked for the Fire Mountain Arts Council in development as well as for Centralia College East teaching social media.
-She cares deeply about economic development, entrepreneurship, and community, and she sits on both the board of Visit Rainier and the Road to Rainier Scenic Byway Committee.
+A Virginia Tech grad, she led event planning for the Mt.
+Rainier Railroad & Logging Museum and worked for the Fire Mountain Arts Council in development.
+She has also taught social media for Centralia College East.
+She cares deeply about economic development, entrepreneurship, and rural communities, and she sits on both the board of Visit Rainier and the Road to Rainier Scenic Byway Committee.

 Renate Raymond is a Seattle-based arts nonprofit leader with more than 15 years of experience in fundraising, capital campaigns, and marketing/PR.
 Currently Deputy Director of Development at the Frye Art Museum, she was Deputy Director at The Bellevue Arts Museum and led the successful multi-million dollar campaign to launch the Bainbridge Island Museum of Art.
 She attended University of Washington (BFA), studied photography at the University of New Mexico, and recently earned an Art as a Global Business certification from Sotheby’s.